DSimonne/GWENT/README.md

-This repository contains a card game
+This repository contains a card game inspired by The Witcher.